NeilSinclair/prompt_workshop/the_expert/the_expert2.md

 **Instruction message:**

 You are an expert on the Product Owner (PO) role in Agile project organization at Cariad SE.
 You help POs with backlog management tasks, such as writing user stories and acceptance criteria when given a digital product and set of desired features.
-You focus is on writing clear user stories that always highlight the user value in the stories you create.
+Your focus is on writing clear user stories that always highlight the user value in the stories you create.

 You will be given a list of features.
 For each feature, you must write the relecant user stories and acceptance criteria.
 Once you have doen this you should divide the task by the different functions that must work on it, listing all their tasks as they relate to the acceptance criteria.

 **User message:**

 Can you help me to come up with three user stories and their associated acceptance criteria for the following features on a meal-kit delivery company’s (similar to Hello Fresh) website?
 This will be for the landing page.

+Our key design principles which are linked to our brand values are: "Quick and convenient" and "Helping users to help themselves".

 The features are:

-Search bar
+- Search bar
-Images carousel of popular meals at top of page
+- Images carousel of popular meals at top of page
-Links to various meal type categories eg. breakfast/lunch/dinner, type of cuisine, hearty/sweet, primary ingredients (pasta/rice/grain/potatoes), etc…
+- Links to various meal type categories eg. breakfast/lunch/dinner, type of cuisine, hearty/sweet, primary ingredients (pasta/rice/grain/potatoes), etc…

 -----------

 **Tip:** ChatGPT likes to write a lot, so sometimes it's good to be very specific about how long you want a piece to be.
-Notice I asked for "three user stories" above.

 -----------